Patoh254code/Aviation_risk_analysis_Project/README.md

 ## 1.7 **Conclusion**

-From out analysis of the Aviation Data we can conclude the following:
+From the analysis of the Aviation Data it be can concluded that:

-1. The aircrafts with the high number of accidents may be due to high levels of usage
+- The aircrafts with the high number of accidents may be due to high levels of usage
-2. Adverse weather conditions is a significant risk factor in aircraft accidents but it has not been the primary risk factor in the
+- Adverse weather conditions is a significant risk factor in aircraft accidents but it has not been the primary risk factor in the 21st Century.
-21st Century.
-Additionally, Significant number of accidents often occur during landing, taking off and cruising
+- The phase the aircraft is in when accidents occur remains majorly unknown, but a significant number of accidents often occur during landing, taking off and cruising making them significant risk factors.
-3. Private flights have encountered a significant high number of accidents as compared to commercial flights
+- Prioritizing operations of commercial flights is more viable as compared to private flights due to the high number of accidents encountered by private flights